 Luggage tag do’s and don’ts

 DO use a luggage tag!
-Because technology can fail, don’t rely solely on the airline tracking to identify your bag.
-In addition, keep in mind that any tracking bar code that the airline may attach to your suitcase at check in or the handwritten paper tag you picked up at the airline’s check in counter can be easily ripped off of your bag as it goes through its journey of automation, riding in the elements in the metal luggage bins, or even as it’s being loaded and unloaded from the plane.
-A missing luggage tag could mean that you claim the wrong bag or someone else claims your bag.
-Worse, if your bag goes missing, it will be difficult for the airline to match it to you, never mind return it to you.
+Because technology can fail, don’t rely solely on airline tracking to identify your bag.
+In addition, keep in mind that any tracking bar code that the airline may attach to your suitcase at check-in or the handwritten paper tag you picked up at the airline’s check-in counter can be easily ripped off of your bag as it goes through its journey of automation, riding in the elements in the metal luggage bins, or even as it’s being loaded and unloaded from the plane.
+A missing luggage tag could mean that you claim the wrong bag or someone else claims yours.
+Worse, if your bag goes missing, it will be difficult for the airline to match it to you, never mind returning it to you.